nealenssle/nealenssle.github.io/pages/readme.md

 ## On technology

 My own roots as an engineer are as a "full stack" web applications developer (yes, at one point I even briefly had a "Webmaster" title!).
-I'm the kind of developer who enjoys talking about everything from the structure of the database, to how we're handling business logic decisions, to how things should look on the page (colors, spacing, and fonts, oh my!), to how to create optimal user flows through the system.
-I have experience working with both front-end and back-end teams and technologies, and I've led user experience design teams as well.
-I don't have as much experience on the infrastructure or networking side of things yet, but I'm always trying to learn more.
+I'm the kind of developer who enjoys talking about everything from the structure of the database, to API design or how we're handling business logic decisions, to how things should look on the page (colors, spacing, and fonts, oh my!), to how to create optimal user flows through the system.
+I have experience working with front-end, middleware, and back-end teams and technologies, and I've led user experience design teams as well.

 I'm generally pretty agnostic with regards to specific technologies and frameworks.
 My go-to language is [Ruby](https://www.ruby-lang.org/en/), but I firmly believe that there are different tools for different jobs.